 - Document your surroundings: If you have a camera or cell phone available take plenty of pictures of the apparent cause or causes of the fall.
 Also, periodically photograph your injuries.

 - Record witness info: Write down the names, addresses and phone numbers of any people who witnessed your sidewalk injury.
 They may provide important evidence to aid in obtaining compensation for your injuries.

 - Contact an attorney: A knowledgeable personal injury lawyer can help you obtain the compensation for your medical bills, lost wages, resulting disabilities and pain and suffering caused by the sidewalk accident.

-Whether your sidewalk injury resulted from a slip, trip or fall, you need to act fast if you want compensation.
+Whether your sidewalk injury resulted from a slip, trip or fall, (or an accident involving a vehicle) you need to act fast if you want compensation.
 New York’s laws only allow injured people a limited period of time to bring an action for damages.
 Most importantly, you may have to file preliminary papers (notice of claim) and failure to do so may bar a later lawsuit.